sewwwandifernando/User-Management-App-BE/README.md

 CREATE DATABASE `users-db`;
 ```

+Then execute the SQL script located at /db/db.sql to create tables and populate the database

 ### 4. Environment Variables

 Rename the provided .env.example file to .env and update it with your MySQL username and password: